HadiDaoud2000/RMPC/README.md

 For our problem we used the ikine_LM to calculate the inverse kinematics of our manipulator when needed, wich depends on Levenberg-Marquadt Numerical Inverse Kinematics Solver (LM)
 The LM algorithm blends the concepts of the Gauss-Newton algorithm and gradient descent.
 It is particularly useful when the Jacobian matrix is ill-conditioned or when the initial guess is far from the solution.

-The update rule for the joint angles θ is given by:
+The update rule for the joint angles $θ$ is given by:

 $$
 \Delta\theta = (J^\top J + \lambda I)^{-1} J^\top (x_d - f(\theta))
 $$

-Here,  J is the Jacobian matrix of partial derivatives of the end-effector position with respect to the joint angles, λ is a damping factor, and I is the identity matrix.
+Here,  $J$ is the Jacobian matrix of partial derivatives of the end-effector position with respect to the joint angles, $λ$ is a damping factor, and $I$ is the identity matrix.

 The joint angles is updated iteratively as follows: